Blog Post

 The only RED hearths in the site are Mesolithic so they must be quarrying at that time – The Bluestone Enigma

 The site layout at the quarry provides crucial clues about the timing of the stone quarrying.
 Notably, a single monolith is positioned near the river on the site’s east side, ready for transportation.
 Nearby, to the south of this monolith, are human-made hearths, precisely where one would expect them to be.
-However, the challenge arises with the dating of these hearths as Mesolithic, with three distinct periods identified: 8550 – 8330 BCE; 8220 – 7790 BCE; and 7490 – 7190 BCE.
+However, the challenge arises in dating these hearths as Mesolithic, with three distinct periods identified: 8550 – 8330 BCE; 8220 – 7790 BCE; and 7490 – 7190 BCE.
 Despite this, the report asserts that there is no evidence of Mesolithic quarrying or working of rhyolite at this site.

 This claim overlooks the practical use of tools across different periods.
 If Mesolithic and Neolithic communities utilised similar tools, distinguishing tool marks from these different periods might be more challenging than the report suggests.
 Moreover, the presence of these communities at the quarry for over a millennium raises questions about their activities if not quarrying the stones.